Filter Options

 What lodges or camps would you recommend for an Etosha safari?

 “I’ve stayed at many Etosha lodges and camps and don’t really have a favorite.
-On my Etosha tours, I always try for a mixture of tented camp beyond the park (with the promise of a quieter, more intimate safari experience, and higher levels of comfort) and the good-natured friendliness and utter lack of pretension in the rest camps, which also lie close to some of the best wildlife-viewing locations.
-Perhaps it’s because I’ve explored many of the more popular areas of Etosha at length, but in recent times I’ve particularly enjoyed the quieter trails out in the west of the park, with Dolomite Camp and Olifantsrus Camp two excellent options.”
+On my Etosha tours, I always try for a mix of tented camp beyond the park (with the promise of a quieter, more intimate safari experience, and higher levels of comfort) and the good-natured friendliness and utter lack of pretension in the rest camps.
+The camps lie close to some of the best wildlife-viewing locations.
+Perhaps it’s because I’ve explored many of the more popular areas of Etosha at length, but in recent times I’ve particularly enjoyed the quieter trails out in the west of the park.
+Dolomite Camp and Olifantsrus Camp are two excellent options.”

 8